 The internet has become an essential part of our daily lives.
 From shopping and socializing to accessing information and different services, the digital landscape has permeated almost every aspect of our existence.
 However, amidst such a vast online realm, it is crucial to acknowledge and address the diverse needs and abilities of individuals who navigate the web.
 That’s where the concept of neurodiversity comes into play.

 Neurodiversity recognizes and celebrates the natural variations in human neurological functioning, emphasizing that neurodivergent individuals possess unique strengths, abilities, and perspectives.
 ASD, ADHD, dyslexia, and other cognitive differences are some of the most commonly known examples of neurodivergent conditions.
-With an estimated one in five people worldwide identified as neuroatypicial, it is imperative to create web designs that cater to the needs of neurodiverse individuals, ensuring an inclusive and accessible digital experience for every single internet user.
+With an estimated one in five people worldwide identified as neuroatypical, it is imperative to create web designs that cater to the needs of neurodiverse individuals, ensuring an inclusive and accessible digital experience for every single internet user.
+Just as the built environment can be designed to accommodate diverse sensory experiences, web design must also consider the unique needs of neurodivergent individuals.

 What is neurodiversity?

 Neurodiversity is a concept and social movement that advocates for understanding and accepting neurological differences as natural variations in the human genome, rather than as defects or disorders.
 Instead of focusing on curing or fixing individuals with these conditions, the neurodiversity approach promotes support systems and accommodations that allow neurodivergent people to live fulfilling lives according to their own needs and potential.
+Understanding how different neurological conditions affect the nervous system can help in designing more supportive environments.
 It challenges traditional views of normalcy in brain function and behavior, encouraging society to embrace differences in learning, attention, mood, and other neurological functions as part of the diversity of human experience.

 Different types of neurodiversity and their impact on one's browsing experience